 Fast Facts About Spider Mites

-Spider mites on plants are tiny arachnids that originated from Eurasia but can now be found across all tropical and temperate regions.
-They generally live on the undersides of plant leaves, where they may spin protective silk webs.
+Spider mites or adult female spider mite on plants are a tiny type of arachnid that originated from Eurasia but can now be found across all tropical and temperate regions.
+They generally live on the undersides of your plants’ leaves where they may spin protective silk webs.

 Spider mites can come from almost anywhere, they can come in on plants you bought at a nursery, they can migrate from your neighbor’s plants, they can be carried in on skin and clothing.
 So, trying to find the source may be futile.

-They can typically cause damage by puncturing the plant cells and sucking the sap to eat.
+They can typically cause damage by puncturing the plant cells and leaf tissues and sucking the sap to eat.
 Spider mites are known to feed on several hundred species of plants including:

 - cucumbers